Registration of Marriage

 Upon request, we will send your original certificate back when the registration is complete, but not before that.

-- The applicants must present their identity documents, and in case of a non-Hungarian citizen, a passport or citizenship certificate which proves his or her citizenship.
+- The applicants must present their identity documents, and in the case of a non-Hungarian citizen, a passport or citizenship certificate which proves his or her citizenship.
 The Hungarian party shall present proof of Hungarian citizenship.

 - If the bride's or the groom's family status at the time of the marriage was divorced or widow, submit the Hungarian-issued or foreign marriage certificate, and the death certificate of the deceased spouse or a court decree (with Hungarian translation).